You rely on your furnace to keep your home comfortably warm. A professional inspection will provide several key benefits.

 - Analyzing the combustion gases and comparing the results to your furnace’s specifications.
-This is an important inspection procedure and you should ask, specifically, if the tech will perform this task.
+This is a critical inspection procedure, and you should ask if the tech will perform this task.

-- The tech should check that the pilot or electronic ignition is functioning properly.
+- The tech should check that the pilot or electronic ignition is functioning correctly.

 - Test and confirm the burners are operating correctly and, as necessary, the burners should be cleaned.

-- The tech should have a gas detector and checking the fuel lines for leaks that could pose a fire hazard or allow gas to escape.
+- The tech should have a gas detector and check the fuel lines for leaks that could pose a fire hazard or allow gas to escape.

-- A thorough inspection will include testing the manifold gas pressure to ensure that the correct amount of fuel is reaching the burners.
+- A thorough inspection will include testing the manifold gas pressure to ensure that the correct fuel reaches the burners.

 What You Can Do – Yourself

-There are some steps that you can take after your furnace inspection to help maintain your heating system’s efficiency.
+You can take some steps after your furnace inspection to help maintain your heating system’s efficiency.
 They include: